tinankh/JPEGQ/README.md

 ```bash
   make
 ```
-from the directory where the source codes and the Makefile are located.
+from the directory where the Makefile is located.

-To verify a correct compilation you can apply the algorithm to the test images 'pelican.png' and 'roma.png'.
+To verify a correct compilation you can apply the algorithm on the test images 'roma.png' and 'roma95.jpg'.
 This can be done by executing:
 ```bash
   make test
 ```